Frequently Asked Questions

 What do I wear?

 There are acupuncture points all over the body, however, the most common points are on the arms and legs and on the back and stomach.
 Wearing loose fitting, comfortable clothing is advised.
 This allows the points to be easily accessible and avoid any discomfort during the treatment.
+In most cases you will be asked to remove your shoes before you lie down on a massage table.

 Who should NOT have acupuncture?